-Sargent House is a cozy house in the hills of Los Angeles with a black and white rustic style that has become the center of activities and the record company of artists like Deafheaven, Chelsea Wolfe, and of course, Emma Ruth Rundle.
+Sargent House is a cozy house in the hills of Los Angeles with a black and white rustic style that has become the center of activities and the record company that supports artists like Deafheaven, Chelsea Wolfe, and of course, Emma Ruth Rundle.

-Its policy of “no submissions” and the music smell of its owner Cathy Pellow make possible the match between several musicians and bands that play different genres but their sound, aesthetics, and essence are intertwined in a brotherhood of indie cult.
+Its policy of “no submissions” and the music smell of its owner Cathy Pellow make possible the match between several musicians and bands that play different genres but their sound, aesthetics, and essence are intertwined in a brotherhood of music creation.

 Emma Ruth and her colleagues at Sargent House are part of a changing and overwhelming music industry, however, she feels grateful to be where she belongs.